mjkenno/PrivacyPrinciplesWC/README.md

 ### Principle 5 - Storage and security of personal information:
 - [ ] Are we taking necessary security steps to avoid the loss or misuse of user information?
-- [ ] Is our storage location (database/server) secure and is this being regularly tested/maintained?
+- [ ] Is our storage location (database/server) secure?
+Is this being regularly tested/maintained?

 ### Principle 6 - Access to personal information:
-- [ ] Do we have the right channels for users to contact and request information?
+- [ ] Do we have the right channels available for users to contact and request information?
-- [ ] Is there training in place that concerning why we might refuse the users request (endangerment etc)?
+- [ ] Is there training in place that concerns why we might refuse the users request (endangerment etc)?

 ### Principle 9 - Agency not to keep personal information for longer than necessary:
 - [ ] How long do we need to keep user information for to achieve our purpose?